pokt-network/docs/paths/node-runner/zero-to-node/5-1-testing.md

   44871 root      20   0 1018268  33948  21448 S   0.0   0.4   0:00.17 pocket
 ```

-Next you'll want to check that the node is fully synced with the Pocket blockchain.

 ## Block Height

-You can check to see if your node is fully synced a few ways.
+You'll want to check that the node is fully synced with the Pocket blockchain.
 The easiest way is to run the following command:

 ```bash